Climate Change

 installed on the rooftop of Inuyama Plant

 Inuyama Plant has proclaimed the slogan “Aiming for a Sustainable Plant” and is striving to improve energy efficiency, adopt energy-conserving facilities, and put renewable energy to use.
-In March 2023, the plant used a power purchase agreement (PPA*) arrangement to install a new solar power generation facility of approximately 500 kW.
+In FY2023, the plant used a power purchase agreement (PPA*) arrangement to install a new solar power generation facility of approximately 500 kW.
 The factory also working to raise awareness of our employee by installing monitors in our offices that allow us to check power use and generation in real time.
 In the future, the plant is planning to implement other GHG reduction measures such as fuel conversion, and will continue to consider and introduce various initiatives to realizing to be a sustainable plant.

 Voice of the person in charge